 What a fabulous encounter.
 My twelfth Numbat experience and definitely my best to date.
 As is always the case after these experiences I was on a high.
 People get their highs in many different ways, this was mine!
 It had taken me 30 driving hours at Perup to find this the first Numbat of the blog.

-I decided to return to the Perup Ecology Lodge for lunch after the amazing morning and disturbed an Emu on the way, which cantered off into the bush.
+I decided to return to the Perup Nature’s Guesthouse for lunch after the amazing morning and disturbed an Emu on the way, which cantered off into the bush.

 There is a place to park up on the North side of the Tone River but with a 4WD it is possible to traverse the riverbed to a pleasant picnic area on the South side of the river